sstoxen/dotnet-learning-car-auction/README.md

 - - -controllers adds a basic controller for you.
 - dotnet sln add src/{new service name}/
 - - Adds new service to the solution explorer

+When adding db migrations

+- dotnet ef migrations add {migration name}

+To purge volume:

+- docker volume remove {volume name}
+- - docker volume remove carsties_pgdata
+- - docker volume remove carsties_mongodata
+- - - Will only run when it has no open connections.